DunZek/EloquentJavaScript/part1_language/10_modules/README.md

           ```
 - ###### Evaluating data as code
     - *to take control of loading dependencies by running string-data alongside the current program*
-    - Example: Using the `eval()` operator to execute strings within the current scope
+    - Using the `eval()` operator to execute strings within the current scope
         - ```js
           // Though this is bad practice as it breaks scoping standards and properties...
           const x = 2